The Selectivity and Competition of the Mind's Eye in Visual Perception: Methodology

 \subsection{Multipath Deconvolutional Competitive Algorithm (MDCA)}

-We combine the paths together in a multiscale, hierarchical competitive structure that we refer to as the Multipath Deconvoloutional Competitive Algorithm (MDCA).
-The learning of multiple scales of dictionary elements was first introduced by \cite{mairal2007multiscale} and used for image and video restoration \cite{mairal2008learning}.
-Multi-scale dictionaries have been used in different applications where it is important to capture the scale of certain features as in palmprint identification \cite{zuo2010multiscale}, audio feature learning \cite{dieleman2013multiscale}, and removing rain streaks at different scales \cite{li2018video}.
+While it is now fairly trivial and commonplace to build hierarchical structures in artificial neural networks, any element of top-down feedback is virtually non-existent, especially in the inference process.
+However, feedback is ubiquitous in biological neural networks, and a core component in our model.
+We combine paths together in a multiscale, hierarchical competitive structure that we refer to as the Multipath Deconvoloutional Competitive Algorithm (MDCA).
+The learning of elements at multiple scales was explored by \cite{mairal2007multiscale} and used for image and video restoration \cite{mairal2008learning}.
+Multi-scale dictionaries have been used in applications where it is important to capture the scale of certain features as in palmprint identification \cite{zuo2010multiscale}, audio feature learning \cite{dieleman2013multiscale}, and removing rain streaks at different scales \cite{li2018video}.
 Our network consists of a deep deconvolutional sparse coding network similar to the work of Zeiler \cite{zeiler2011adaptive} and Paiton \cite{paiton2016deconvolutional}.

-While it is now fairly trivial and commonplace to build hierarchical structures in artificial neural networks, any element of top-down feedback is virtually non-existent.
-Instead, deep learning networks pass the input stimulus from layer to layer in a feed forward fashion.
-The deeper layer features capture a combination of low level features, thus implicitly learning representations at multiple scales.
-However, as we mentioned in the background section, feedback and competition are ubiquitous in biological neural networks.
-Thus, we devise a top-down competitive feedback component in the inference process.